-Hero gear is one of the biggest power multipliers in Kingshot โ a full Mythic set on your main march can represent tens of thousands of troop power over an ungeared hero.
-This guide focuses on priority order, upgrade targets, and the progression path from Mythic through to Red gear for your main march.
+Hero gear is one of the biggest power multipliers in Kingshot.
+A full Mythic set on your main march can represent tens of thousands of troop power.
+This guide covers priority order, upgrade targets, and the Mythic → Red progression path — at every stage, from first Mythic set to deep Red.

 Gear Rarity Progression